 Oregon OSHA: OBI opposes the expansion of Oregon OSHA authority to cite or penalize employers.
 OBI opposes increases in Oregon OSHA enforcement staff that are not preceded by increases in consultation staff.
 OBI continues to oppose any effort by OSHA to act outside of its regulatory authority.

 Safety and Health: OBI supports policies and legislation that are consistent with the Oregon Court of Appeals ruling in OSHA v.
 CC&L Roofing, which determined that employers are not liable for supervisor misconduct.
 OBI opposes any rulemaking, regulatory action or legislation that undermines the basic principle that employers should not be liable for employee misconduct.

 Employment and Labor

-Concurrent Leave Laws: OBI supports legislation that more closely aligns all Oregon leave laws with federal leave laws to ease unnecessary administrative burdens on Oregon employers.
+Concurrent Leave Laws: OBI supports legislation that would more closely align all Oregon leave laws with federal leave laws to ease unnecessary administrative burdens on Oregon employers.

-Non-compete Agreements: OBI opposes legislation that would eliminate the ability of businesses to protect trade secrets through enforcement of non-compete agreements.
+Non-Compete Agreements: OBI opposes legislation that would eliminate the ability of businesses to protect trade secrets through enforcement of non-compete agreements.

 Overtime: OBI supports a flexible weekly overtime standard that mandates overtime payments for all hours worked in excess of 40 per week without requiring redundant extra pay for daily and weekly overtime.
 OBI supports legislation that would restore employer flexibility without restraining the ability of employees to work overtime if they so chose.
 OBI supports the right of employers and employees to agree to overtime and maximum working hours.